 - You should submit scanned copies of your academic records with your application.
-Only admitted applicants should send us hard-copy documents, if requested.
+Only applicants invited to interview should send us official hard-copy documents upon request.

 - Records needed from schools outside the United States include multiple documents as described on the International Applicants page.

 - We understand the differing rigor of schools and grading scales around the world, and we always evaluate academics within their own context, without converting them to any other system.
 Grades on scales other than the American 4.0 standard should NOT be converted for reporting purposes on the application.
 No discrepancy should exist between what you report and what we see on your transcripts.

 - Undergraduate majors of all kinds are welcome in the class - we need some business and economics graduates but also engineers, scientists, and those who studied liberal arts.